BrunoLevy/learn-fpga/LiteX/software/LiteOS/README.md

 ------------

-The idea behind LiteOS is to provide the bare necessary functionalities while pulling the minimal amount of dependencies.
+The idea behind LiteOS is to provide the bare necessary functionalities while writing as little code as possible.
 LiteX libraries already have nearly everything necessary.
-The main missing components that I needed to create are:
+The main missing component that I needed to create is:

 - a loader for the ELF format.
 I wrote a super simple one [here](https://github.com/BrunoLevy/learn-fpga/blob/master/LiteX/software/Libs/lite_elf.c).
 The technical details are described [here](https://github.com/BrunoLevy/learn-fpga/blob/master/FemtoRV/TUTORIALS/software.md).
-The result is a few hundred lines of C with no dependencies that can directly load statically-linked ELFs
+The result is a few hundred lines of with no dependencies that can directly load statically-linked ELFs.

+Then the rest works as follows:

 - the Makefile: I created a [makefile.inc](https://github.com/BrunoLevy/learn-fpga/blob/master/LiteX/software/makefile.inc), included by all my LiteX software projects, that selects the right compiling options, and that can pull dependencies